python/mypy/mypyc/README.md

 Look at the [issue tracker](https://github.com/mypyc/mypyc/issues) for things to work on.
-Please express your interest in working on an issue by adding a comment before doing any significant work, since development is currently very active and there is real risk of duplicate work.
+Please express your interest in working on an issue by adding a comment before doing any significant work, since there is a risk of duplicate work.

-Note that the issue tracker is still hosted on the mypyc project, not with mypy itself.
+Note that the issue tracker is hosted on the mypyc GitHub project, not with mypy itself.

 Documentation